joaoschoen/programming-book/book/content.md

 We are advancing in our understanding of how to think like a programmer but before we start to actually writing programs I want you to have an understanding about how computers work.

-# Chapter 6: Computer architecture
+# Chapter 6: Electronic machines

+In it's essence a computer is a machine created to execute mathematic calculations, but before we look into how computers work I think it's important to look a bit into the machines that were created before the invention of computers.
+So let's look on how electronics are used to solve problems.

-Let's step down into the trenches of electronic and computer engineering, let's have a deep dive on how computer systems work on a very fundamental level so we can start building complexity back up.
-Before looking at what computers are let's first look at what they are made of in the most fundamental way possible.
+Let's step down into the trenches of electronic and computer engineering, let's have a deep dive into the very fundamental building blocks so we can start building complexity back up with them.

 ## The electronics of computers